 Leo sees exciting opportunities in the world of the Internet of Things and wearables.
 “We’ve long thought that you need a screen in order to be online and it is a real shift to think of watches, beacons, light bulbs, and GPS devices as ways to be online,” he says.
 “There are a lot of opportunities for those of us in technology or design to come up with ways to help people without needing the screen.”

 Where the Idea Came From

 When Leo saw how companies were struggling to understand how mobile fits with their business, he saw a great opportunity to start a business, something he has always wanted to do.

 BrightDigit is targeting mostly small companies that need someone to help with the mobile side of their business.

-Leo has found in his biggest challenge in communication, both in quantity and quality.
+Leo has found his biggest challenge to be in communication, both in quantity and quality.
 “There are a plethora of venues that you can communicate through,” he says.
 “And the quality needs to be good enough to provide actual helpful information.
 I just need to find a reasonable and consistent amount of time to do these things.”

 “Folks in the tech industry need to constantly remember that, while we are on the cutting edge of technology – others may not be.”
-Leo has found it’s still important to be proficient at using “offline” forms of communication including direct mail, phone calls and face-to-face networking.
+Leo has found it’s still important to be proficient at using “offline” forms of communication including direct mail, phone calls, and face-to-face networking.

 So far, BrightDigit has been bootstrapped.